CarolinaPB/gbs-genetic-fitness/README.md

 ```

 10- If you want to call variant from a database write the name VCF file desired to be used.
-Either write None. **NOT TESTED IN THIS PIPELINE**
+Either write None.
+**DIFFERENT - NOT TESTED IN THIS PIPELINE**
 ```
 ; VARIANT CALING FROM A DATABASE: None or the name of a vcf file SOURCE=file_option.vcf